-The charities we have chosen to support are:
+The charities I have chosen to support are:

 The Mabel Foundation is driven by a determination to end period poverty in an ecologically-friendly and sustainable way.
 By providing reusable period management solutions, spearheading a menstrual education program, and gathering and analysing the resulting data, our goal is to keep girls in school, debunk menstrual myths and taboos, and empower people to reach their full potential.

 By 2035, Mabel aims to see the end of period poverty by helping to ensure all girls and women, particularly in Africa, are educated on menstrual health management.

 Mabel employs a multidisciplinary approach to menstrual hygiene management, built on teaching communities how to sew reusable pads, which go into the Mabel kit.
 Materials are sourced locally and sold regionally, creating micro-enterprises for women who engage with the programme.
 Mabel also partners with period underwear companies such as The Period Company, delivering a long-term, sustainable option for school-aged girls.
 Education is the critical through-line of this work, regardless of product choice.
 By teaching all genders about menstruation, Mabel seeks to end stigmatisation.

 Mabel wants to see the menstrual cycle celebrated!

 The Women’s Fund provides grassroots funding to charitable projects and is often the sole supporter.